FAQ

 VU policies are categorised into three types:

-- Accountable Officer – Member of the Vice-Chancellor's Group accountable for content, compliance and organisational adherence to Policy and Procedure.
+• Accountable Officer – A senior leader accountable for content, compliance and organisational adherence to policy and procedure

 All definitions of a general nature will be inserted in the Glossary.
 The word will appear under the ‘Definitions’ section of the policy or procedure and its meaning will appear in the Glossary.
 The definition will be easily accessible via a ‘float-over’ function with the computer mouse, as well as accessible via the Glossary.